Looking way beyond the now

 - debate; and

-There are three lead managers on the team: Gerard Callahan (the head of the team), as well as Iain McCombie and Milena Mileva (BGUK’s co-managers – see page 26 for their biographies).
+There are three lead managers on the team: Gerard Callahan (the head of the team), as well as Iain McCombie and Milena Mileva (BGUK’s co-managers).
 The team also has a senior analyst, as well as a number of graduates from the company’s graduate programme (these rotate every 12 months).
 The team also has a senior sustainability analyst, Anne Stewart, who works across the firm, but is embedded within the UK team’s investment framework.

 Stage 1 – Discovery